jidongxiao/networksecurity/labs/sessions/README.md

 ### Questions

-What is the major difference between the attack presented in this lab and the attack presented the Cookies Attack lab?
+What is the major difference between the attack presented in this lab and the attack presented in the [Insecure HTTP Cookies](../cookies) lab?
 Which one requires the victim to have an active (authenticated) session?

 ### References